jbrackins/CSC470/README.md

 The test executable should be run in the same folder as the golden.cpp file in order for the program to run properly!

-Our documentation pdf can be located in the "resources" directory.
+Our documentation pdf is sprint2.pdf and can be located in the "resources" directory.